google/highway/README.md

 sudo apt install libgtest-dev
 ```

+Running cross-compiled tests requires support from the OS, which on Debian is
+provided by the `qemu-user-binfmt` package.

 To build Highway as a shared or static library (depending on BUILD_SHARED_LIBS),
 the standard CMake workflow can be used: